blakesmods/web/apps/web/content/docs/mysticalcustomization/adding-crops.md

   "tier": "mysticalagriculture:1"
 }
 ```
-**Tip:** You can see all of the registered tiers in-game with the `/mysticalcustomization tiers` command.
+**Tip:** You can see all the registered tiers in-game with the `/mysticalcustomization tiers` command.

 ### Ingredient
 <u-badge label="Required"></u-badge>